Electricity Comparison Tool

-As electricity being the only product that these retailers sell to consumers, these companies will try to differentiate their service by providing better price, better packages and on top of that, good customer service to their consumers.
+As electricity is the only product being sold, these companies will try to differentiate their service by providing better prices or establishing creative new pricing methods, additional incentives, and on top of that, good customer service to their consumers.

 When was the last time anyone actually looked closely at their electricity bill and understand their own electricity consumption pattern?

 This introduction of OEM encourages Singaporeans to analyse their electricity usage behaviour, and find out what makes up their electricity tariff every month.